vyrjana/DearEIS/index.md

 ### Windows

-If installed using the installer, then a shortcut to DearEIS should in the start menu.
+If installed using the installer, then a shortcut to DearEIS should exist in the start menu.
 Alternatively, the program can also be executed on via the start menu by searching for the `deareis` command.
 **Note that the full name needs to be typed in for the command to be found!**